Introduction

 |

-$.index.open(); if (OS_ANDROID) { var launchIntent = Ti.App.Android.launchIntent; var extra; if (launchIntent.hasExtra(Ti.Android.EXTRA_TEXT) && (extra = launchIntent.getStringExtra(Ti.Android.EXTRA_TEXT)))
+$.index.open();if (OS_ANDROID) { var launchIntent = Ti.App.Android.launchIntent; var extra; if (launchIntent.hasExtra(Ti.Android.EXTRA_TEXT) && (extra = launchIntent.getStringExtra(Ti.Android.EXTRA_TEXT)))

-{ $.textArea.value = extra; } } function toPigLatin () { // translate $.textArea.value to Pig Latin or some such nonsense } |
+{ $.textArea.value = extra; }}function toPigLatin () { // translate $.textArea.value to Pig Latin or some such nonsense} |

 - Copy the default root activity from the

-file to the Android manifest section of thetiapp.xml
+AndroidManifest.xmlfile to the Android manifest section of thetiapp.xml. - Add an

-element as a child of the<activity>
+<intent-filter>element as a child of the<activity>element. - Add a

-attribute to tell Android the activity can handle plain text data. - Add a
+<data>element as a child of the<intent-filter>element, then assigntext/plainto theandroid:mimeTypeattribute to tell Android the activity can handle plain text data. - Add a

-attribute to tell Android that the activity wants to receive implicit Intents. -
+<category>element as a child of the<intent-filter>element.
+Assignandroid.intent.category.DEFAULTto theandroid:nameattribute to tell Android that the activity wants to receive implicit Intents. -

 Add an

-attribute to tell Android that the application can receive plain text data.
+<action>element as a child of the<intent-filter>element, then assignandroid.intent.action.SENDto theandroid:nameattribute to tell Android that the application can receive plain text data.

 Note that the activity already had an intent filter declared indicating that the application should be available in the application launcher.